 The course aims to provide a balanced training across this broad field, notably providing a balance between the renewable and fossil fuel generation aspects, as well as encompassing the role of various industrial sectors (electrical power generation and distribution, built environment, transport, industry, etc.).
 A significant feature is the integrated, lifecycle approach to energy and environmental issues.

 The programme is divided into 3 semesters, with increasingly more research-based learning and group projects in the second semester, culminating with an individual project in the final semester.
 The taught material is delivered during the Autumn and Spring semesters.
 Most projects will be associated with an industrial sponsor, taking full advantage of the strong industrial research collaborations existing within participating Schools.
 Students will select 2 modules from a group of options, allowing some degree of specialisation, and providing exposure to the frontiers of research in these areas.

 - Sustainable Energy and Environmental Case Study

 - Risk and Hazard Management

 - Energy Studies

 - Alternative Energy Systems

 - Waste Management and Recycling

 - Thermodynamics and Heat Transfer

-Applicants should have at least an upper second class Honours degree (or equivalent) from a British or recognised overseas university.
-Applicants with relevant professional experience will be considered on an individual basis.
+An Upper second class Honours degree (or equivalent) from a British or recognised overseas university.
+Suitable for graduates in engineering, environmental engineering, earth sciences, pure sciences or a related discipline.
+Applicants with relevant professional experience are also considered.